rccordell/f20idh/schedule.md

 #### Penumbral Readings:

 + Choose 3-4 pieces (they're mostly short) from the forum, "Ethics, Series, and Practices of Care" in [*Debates in the Digital Humanities 2019*](https://dhdebates.gc.cuny.edu/projects/debates-in-the-digital-humanities-2019)

+#### Lab 10: Collaborative choice I

 -----

 ## Thanksgiving Break